-VIRGINIA BEACH, Va. — Virginia Beach Parks & Recreation is officially doing away with fees for use of its three dog parks and three skate park facilities beginning April 1.
+VIRGINIA BEACH, Va. — Virginia Beach Parks & Recreation is officially doing away with fees for use of its three dog parks and three skate park facilities on April 1.

 Virginia Beach Parks & Recreation made the announcement on its Facebook Page Sunday.

 According to a news release, between February 1 and March 31, new users will be charged a small one-time prorated fee.
 Existing customers whose passes expire before March 31 will have their pass extended at no additional charge.